chpc-uofu/workflows-with-snakemake/Exercises/Exercise3/README.md

 Its fun to watch your jobs in motion by opening a separate terminal window and executing the command "watch -n 3 squeue -M all -u $LOGNAME".
+When you're done watching jobs you can interrupt the watch command by typing control-C.